Client-Side SDK Mediation

 Disclaimer: MoPub cautions usage of non-supported network adapters and does not provide testing or technical support for issues arising from usage.

 The MoPub SDK allows publishers to make ad attempts to multiple Ad Networks to increase fill rate and maximize revenue.
-For client-side integrations, a Custom Event Adapter is the bridge code that sits between the MoPub SDK and an ad network’s SDK.
+For client-side integrations, a mediation adapter is the bridge code that sits between the MoPub SDK and an ad network’s SDK.
 Supported Client-Side SDK Adapters are listed here.

 *Note that MoPub reserves the right to certify partners at our discretion.